 How to Quit a Toxic Job

-Learning how to quit a toxic job is easier than you may think.
-With the right preparation beforehand, anyone can discover how to quit a toxic job without any damage to their professional reputation or their financial picture.
+Learning how to quit a toxic job is often a process, not an overnight decision.
+But with the right preparation beforehand, anyone can make a plan for how to quit a toxic job without doing damage to their professional reputation or their financial future.

 Here are the top 10 steps for how to quit a toxic job the right way: